miquelmarti/Okutama-Action/index.md

 11. (+)  actions.
 Each column after this is an action.

-There are two label files for each video; one for *single*-action detection and one for *multi-*action detection.
-Note that labels for *single*-action detection has been created from the *multi*-action detection labels (for more details please refer to our publication).
+There are three label files for each videos: 1- MultiActionLabels: labels for *multi-*action detection task.
+2- SingleActionLabels: labels for *single*-action detection task which has been created from the *multi*-action detection labels (for more details please refer to our publication).
+In both of these files, all rows with the same "Track ID" belong to the same person for 180 frames.
+Then the person gets a new ID for the next 180 frames.
+3- SingleActionTrackingLabels: same labels as 2, but here the ID's are consistent.
+This means that each person has a unique ID in the video but will get a new one if he/she is absent for more than 90 frames.

 For pedestrian detection task, the columns describing the actions should be ignored.

 **Training set (videos & labels)** [link](https://drive.google.com/drive/folders/0B6O3GZcCIFuDaUs4dG1HWWEyUWM?usp=sharing).

-**Test set (videos)**
+**Test set (videos & labels)** [link](https://drive.google.com/drive/folders/0BydaU2Imk1zjQjVXbmwxT1RsSVU?usp=sharing)
-[link](https://drive.google.com/drive/folders/0BydaU2Imk1zjQjVXbmwxT1RsSVU?usp=sharing)

 ---